Rough rock for lapidary

-If the third digit of the code is '0' (i.e.??-0??) then the material will generally be supplied in tumble-polishing size but may still require further reduction in size by breaking with a lump hammer (Wrap stone in sacking to prevent flying 'chips' and also wear protective eye glasses).
-If the third digit of the code is a '1' (i.e. ??-1??) then the supplied material will generally be larger pieces suitable for cutting with a diamond saw.
+If the third digit of the code is '0' (i.e.??-0??) then the material will generally be supplied in tumble-polishing size (mostly less than 3cms) but may still require further reduction in size by breaking with a hammer (Wrap stone in sacking to prevent flying 'chips' and also wear protective eye glasses).
+If the third digit of the code is a '1' (i.e. ??-1??) then the supplied material will be larger pieces suitable for cutting with a diamond saw.

 Broken glass 5